This is a recently updated article. All the latest details from 2021 are included for you.

 Let’s have a look at the the cheats you can buy with Bumble Premium features.

-Is Bumble premium worth it?
+Is Bumble Boost worth it?

-Bumble premium is actually called Bumble Boost.
+Bumble’s paid membership is called Bumble Boost.

 Here’s what you get: